euzu/m3u-filter/README.md

 The regular expression syntax is similar to Perl-style regular expressions, but lacks a few features like look around and backreferences.

-The Regular expressions in the pattern can contain captured variable names like `TF1 $quality`, or template variables.

 #### 2.3.4.2 `attributes`
 Attributes is a map of key value pairs.
 Valid keys are: